kevinfan23/bellissima/README.md

 ## Clicky

-Clicky is a open open-source collection of useful resources for web developers and designers.
-We organize all the resources in the following categories.
+Clicky is a open-source collection of useful resources for web developers and designers, organized in the following categories:

   - Utilities
   - Front-End Web Development